Comparisons

 Sharpened at 300% with a Radius of 1.0

-FocalBlade doesn't amplify the color noise at the upper border of the arm at all.
-It also keeps the noise on the blue skirt very low while still giving the surfaces a sharp look.
+FocalBlade 2 doesn't amplify color noise, in fact it was even reduced here with the new color noise reduction feature.
+FocalBlade 2 also keeps the noise on the blue skirt low while still giving it a sharp look.
 The JPG blocks are as good as invisible.
+There are no ugly white halos visible because of halo reduction.
 All in all, it manages to produce a high sharpness without producing side-effects.

 Photoshop's Unsharp Mask